 In regions where local outlets are operated by our network partners, the regional operating entity collects fees from the network partner for the use of our delivery network.
 Such fees are based on local market conditions and standards where applicable.
-The network partner is free to determine the customer-facing price under our guidance and market conditions, taking into account their own operating costs.
+The network partner is free to determine the price charged to the shippers, who are considered our end-customers and customers of the network partners, under our guidance and market conditions, taking into account their own operating costs.
 By giving our network partners latitude in pricing, they are able to effectively respond to competitive dynamics in their local markets and business volume.
 We believe this model leverages our network partners' entrepreneurship and insights in local markets, which strengthens our network.